tkubica12/azure-enterprise-networking/README.md

 # Enterprise network in Azure
 This is demo flow that demonstrates enterprise networking design capabilities.
 Key principles are:

-* 3 levels network filtering hierarchy (eg. BU -> environment -> app) with top level being VNETs filtered via network virtual appliances, second level subnetes inside VNET filteret with NSG and microsegmentation on VM level filtered with NSG/ASG
+* 3 levels network filtering hierarchy (eg. BU -> environment -> app) with top level being VNETs filtered via network virtual appliances, second level subnets inside VNET filtered with NSG and microsegmentation on VM level filtered with NSG/ASG
 * one shared gateway per region to on-premises network (eg. service VNET managed by networking/security team), shared infrastructure environment (DNS, AD, ...)
 * BU VNETs forced to use service VNET as gateway
 * Cross BU and cross site communication forced via virtual appliance
-* All Internet access to go via on-premises (security requirement)
+* All Internet access to go via on-premises (security requirement) or optionally via virtual network security devices
 * Inter-region communication to leverage Microsoft network (not forcing traffic via on-premises)
 * Gateway to on-premises in all used regions, shortest path to cloud